Utsav2/elisa/android/app/src/main/jni/libjpeg/README-turbo.txt

    cinfo.do_fancy_downsampling is silently ignored.

 -- jpegtran: Scaling
-   Seems to depend on the DCT scaling feature, which isn't supported.
+   Seems to depend on the DCT scaling feature, which isn'nmScaleInfo supported.

 *******************************************************************************